valancej/documentation/_general/about/security.md

 - Rollbar is used to collect error data on application performance.

+- CrazyEgg is used to visually chart the performance of our front-end marketing pages.

 - Segment is our main data analytics platform.
 We use the data (in aggregate) to see how Codeship is being used and to design improvements and new features.

 - Google Analytics is used to track visitor data to our front-end marketing pages.